LeJin27/media-compiler/README.md

 ### Description
 - Downloads songs from spotify playlist url and stores in sqlite database
+- User can play songs and switch between playlists in browser

 ### To do
 - [ ] Context menu on right click